salsayid/Prescribed-Burn-App/plan_evaluator/README.md

 ## Dependencies

 The burn plan evaluation app depends on [the OpenWeather REST connector](https://git.unl.edu/soft-core/soft-160/openweather-rest-and-file-connector).

-The REST connector must be in the project's build path during development (and the project's classpath?) when the app is run.
+The REST connector must be in the project's build path during development and the project's classpath when the app is run.

 To run, the REST connector requires a running instance of OpenWeather either on the same computer or accessible over a network.